vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 If you and/or your friends/family would like to begin study of Spoken Sanskrit, please contact them and have them email us to register.

-First class: March 2025 (date TBA)
+First class:March 2025(date TBA)

-Timing: Once per week for 90 minutes.
+Timing:Once per week for 90 minutes.

 Medium: Live Online Classes

-Various timings available weekdays and weekends.
+Varioustimings available weekdays and weekends.

 Classes are free.

-To register, contact: Aurobind Mahodaya <padiyath.a@gmail.com>
+To register, contact:Aurobind Mahodaya <padiyath.a@gmail.com>

 (Once registered you will receive the list of available days and timings for classes.)

 Here is a list of some of the countries in which people are enthusiastically joining to learn Spoken Sanskrit through these classes: